 - not an Australian citizen living in New Zealand

-You may be able to get an exemption if you are travelling to New Zealand from a country with no, or limited access to COVID-19 vaccines.
+You may be able to get an exemption if you travel to New Zealand from a country with no, or limited access to COVID-19 vaccines.

-You will need to apply to the Ministry of Health for an exemption, along with evidence of why you need one.
+Apply to the Ministry of Health for an exemption, along with evidence of why you have not been vaccinated.
 The Director-General of Health will decide if you can get an exemption.

-Check if you might qualify for an exemption, and apply at the Ministry of Health:
+Check if you qualify for an exemption, and apply on the Ministry of Health website.

 You do not need to have proof of vaccination if you: